-Forest rangelands 970,000 ha Stipa tenacissima based rangelands 743,000 ha Collective and state rangelands 2,500,000 ha Private rangelands 85,000 ha Private rangelands 1,200,000 ha
+- Forest rangelands 970,000 ha - Stipa tenacissima based rangelands 743,000 ha - Collective and state rangelands 2,500,000 ha - Private rangelands for joint ownership 85,000 ha - Private rangelands 1,200,000 ha

 The rangelands are facing several problems with regard to their institutional, social, economical and technical management.
 They are managed in different ways and are, in most cases, used collectively.
 Different institutions, depending on the land status intervene, directly or indirectly in their improvement and management.